ddev/ddev.com/src/content/blog/oh-my-zsh-using-custom-commands-and-other-goodies-to-add-to-ddev.md

   - Videos
 ---

-DDEV-Local is a powerful local development tool that many of you are fond of for its simplicity and extensibility.
-Recent versions of [DDEV-Local (v1.10+)](https://ddev.readthedocs.io/en/stable/) add custom commands and loads of other goodies we’d like to show you how to use.
-In this screencast and tutorial, we’ll show you how to make use of DDEV-Local custom commands, adding web server packages, and adding extras in `.ddev/homeadditions` to support your specific project needs.
+DDEV is a powerful local development tool that many of you are fond of for its simplicity and extensibility.
+Recent versions of [DDEV (v1.10+)](https://ddev.readthedocs.io/en/stable/) add custom commands and loads of other goodies we’d like to show you how to use.
+In this screencast and tutorial, we’ll show you how to make use of DDEV custom commands, adding web server packages, and adding extras in `.ddev/homeadditions` to support your specific project needs.

-When in doubt, update DDEV-Local on your machine and run `ddev config` on a project before getting started with new features.
+When in doubt, update DDEV on your machine and run `ddev config` on a project before getting started with new features.

 As an example, and since there are many folks who absolutely love [zsh](https://www.zsh.org/) and [Oh My Zsh](https://ohmyz.sh/) (an alternative Unix shell and an accompanying framework), we’ll demonstrate these features by showing you how to add zsh and Oh My Zsh to a DDEV project.
 We’re going to do three things to demonstrate this: